Y-O-S-H/1_Food/README.md

 #####Hunting
 Available only to those that live in regions where regulation and licensing allowing for sustainable hunting, and natives of a country whose lifestyle depend upon it.
 #####Leftovers
-King of meals for the lazy-at-heart
+King of meals for the lazy-at-heart.
 #####Pre-made meals
 Cheaper than fast food, packaged to be a complete meal; human kibble (which is what we all want really).
 #####Restaurants